tomwanzek/d3-v4-definitelytyped/README.md

 The definition files contained in this repo are to be considered with care.
 Specifically,

-* as long as a repo does not have a test file flagged as complete, the content is available for review and comment, but obviously not considered stable.
-Stability is obviously also conditioned on the stability of the just released **D3 v4**.
+* as long as a repo does not have a test file flagged as complete, the content is available for review and comment, but not considered stable.
+Stability is obviously also conditioned on the API stability of the just released **D3 v4**.

 * where indicated, some features of the definition files may be considered experimental.
 Certain definition files make use of the ability to type the `this` context of a function and depend on new features of the **typescript compiler** (currently typescript@next (1.9.0-dev)).
 With respect to **D3**, this ability may be of specific interest when working with [selections](https://github.com/d3/d3-selection) and [transitions](https://github.com/d3/d3-transition), where the current DOM element is provided through the `this` context.